verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 ### Provisioning

-When you apply the previous component YAML file, Kubernetes will create a `component.oam.verrazzano.io` resource, but the containerized Helidon application will not be created until you create the ApplicationConfiguration resource, which references the VerrazzanoHelidonWorkload component.
+When you apply the previous Component YAML file, Kubernetes will create a `component.oam.verrazzano.io` resource, but the containerized Helidon application will not be created until you create the ApplicationConfiguration resource, which references the VerrazzanoHelidonWorkload component.
 When the application is created, Verrazzano creates a Deployment and Service resource for each containerized Helidon application.